 By public transport: No public transport readily available beyond Launceston.

 There are no mains electricity, water or gas services at St Winwaloe which also does not have toilet facilities.
 There is a sloping path at the entrance gate from the car park and a narrow door into the church which may limit easy access by wheelchair.

-Many places locally provide accommodation including at Egloskerry and North Petherwin in addition to those in Launceston.
+Many places locally provide refreshments and accommodation including at Egloskerry and North Petherwin in addition to those in Launceston.

 Lower Chipmans Barn